mmchenry/schooling_experiments/README.md

 For my M1 Mac, I had to install the [openblas package](https://stackoverflow.com/questions/70242015/python-how-to-solve-the-numpy-importerror-on-apple-silicon).
 After reinstalling numpy, I then had to reinstall TRex (conda install -c trexing trex).

+# Hardware setup

+## DMX controller for lights

+We used a Luxli ORC-Taiko-2x1 LED light source controlled with an Enttex DMX USB Pro via a 5-pin DMX cable.
+Details on the Python package to control this hardware (DMXEnttecPro) can be found on [github](https://github.com/SavinaRoja/DMXEnttecPro).

+You can first find the Enttec device by typing the folling at the terminal:

+> python -m DMXEnttecPro.utils

+which gave me the following:

+>/dev/cu.usbserial-EN373474 <br>
+>  name: cu.usbserial-EN373474 <br>
+>  description: DMX USB PRO<br>
+>  hwid: USB VID:PID=0403:6001 SER=EN373474 LOCATION=0-1.1.1<br>
+>  vid: 1027<br>
+>  pid: 24577<br>
+>  serial_number: EN373474<br>
+>  location: 0-1.1.1<br>
+>  manufacturer: ENTTEC<br>
+>  product: DMX USB PRO<br>
+>  interface: None<br>

+The first line is what you'll want to copy and paste below to define 'hw_address', in [schooling_experiments.ipynb](schooling_experiments.ipynb).

 # Running experiments